San Francisco Bay Area Halloween events 2017

 Hayward Recreation

 Unhaunted House and Carnival- The Unhaunted house features many family friendly characters as well as face painting, food and more.
 Oct.
-20 from 6 p.m. to 9 p.m. and Oct.
-21 from 4 p.m. to 8p.m.
+19 from 6-9 p.m. and Oct.
+20 from 4-8 p.m.

 J.E.
 Perry Farms, Fremont

 Perry Family Pumpkin Patch - Bring the kids and explore this lovely pumpkin patch!
 Search for the perfect pumpkin, get lost in the kids' maze, and snap a few seasonal photos.
-Open Monday to Friday from 12 p.m. to 7 p.m. and Saturday and Sunday from 9 a.m. to 7 p.m.
+Open Monday to Thursday from 12 p.m.-7 p.m and Friday from 12 p.m.-9 p.m.
+Saturday and Sundays are 9 a.m.-9 p.m.

 Oakland Museum